rootiest/rootiest-nvim/README.md

 ## Keep your current nvim configuration

-This will download and open the Rootiest NeoVim configuration
+This will download and open the Rootiest Neovim configuration
-without replacing your current NeoVim configuration.
+without replacing your current Neovim configuration.

 1. Clone the repository